A. Summary of findings

 “So I have to ask now, what time is it, because at four-thirty we’re going to launch the new blockchain.

-- The genesis Block #0 contains one – and only one – Transaction with 1,986,580,000 ONE Output Amount sent to Output Address 9UHVMKSB8xdgzjY5X82gC5An4NiupfiUE5, a so-called “Unspent Transaction (TX) Output” or “UTXO” (see screenhots below).
-This is supposed to be the total number of OneCoins of all 2.5 million OneLife members, including the “coin doubling”.
+3. The genesis Block #0 contains one – and only one – Transaction with 1,986,580,000 ONE Output Amount sent to Output Address 9UHVMKSB8xdgzjY5X82gC5An4NiupfiUE5, a so-called “Unspent Transaction (TX) Output” or “UTXO” (see screenhots below).
+This is supposed to be the total number of OneCoins of all 2.5 million OneLife members, including the “coin doubling” and Ultimate Packages.

-- To transfer the Output of the genesis Block to the e-wallets of 2.5 million individual OneLife members, 2.5 million Transactions are required, each with a separate Output Address.
+4. To transfer the Output of the genesis Block to the OneCoin Accounts (“e-wallets”) of 2.5 million individual OneLife members, 2.5 million Transactions are required, each with a separate Output Address.
 None of these Transactions is visible on the Blockchain browser screens.

-- Blocks #1 up to and including #16040 each contain one – and only one – so-called coinbase Transaction with 50,000 newly “mined” coins.
-Not a single Transaction is visible to distribute the 1.9 billion OneCoins created in the genesis Block to the e-wallets of individual OneLife members.
+5. Blocks #1 up to and including #16040 each contain one – and only one – so-called coinbase Transaction with 50,000 newly “mined” coins.
+Not a single Transaction is visible to distribute the 1.9 billion OneCoins created in the genesis Block #0 to the OneCoin Accounts of individual OneLife members.

 In other words: the genesis Block is completely fake.